Thoughts on the Universal Dependencies proposal for Japanese

 In English and other modern European languages, consciousness of the word is heavily influenced by the orthographic word as delimited by white spaces.

 This is not the case with Japanese writing, which has its roots in China.
 Unlike English, but like Greek and Latin, Classical Chinese was written without word spacing.
 This was partly because Classical Chinese was mostly (although not completely) monosyllabic and monomorphemic in nature.
 Each character was, on the whole, equivalent to a single morpheme and a single word, hence the term 'logograph'.
 In contrast, modern Chinese has many multi-morphemic (i.e. multi-character) lexical units, known under the influence of Western grammar as 词 cí or 'words'.
+Despite acknowledgement of the existence of 'words', the character still has greater visibility and arguably greater relevance to the modern Chinese reader than the 词 cí.

 The 'logographs' (or kanji) that the Japanese borrowed from Classical Chinese continue to occupy a dominant position in Japanese writing and, as in Chinese, are perceived as fundamental units of form and meaning.
 But Japanese writing came to diverge even further from the 'one character - one word' model of Classical Chinese than modern Chinese.
 The 'logographs' are not only used to write monosyllabic forms borrowed from Chinese, as well as multi-character words into which they combine (as in modern Chinese); they are also used to write polysyllabic native Japanese words.